robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-6-ect-theory.md

 </span>

 <span style="font-weight: 400;">
-  Bill's older brother attends this school already and so I was able to explain a little of our situation.
+  Bill’s older brother attends this school already and so I was able to explain a little of our situation.
 They were instantly very reassuring.
 They offered a meeting before the school applications had even closed, so that they could understand more about Bill and what his needs  might be.
 They explained that